Church Fund Accounting

 PCC Accountability

 Charities have a range of Governing Documents.
-As Parochial Church Councils (PCCs) are charities, they are governed by two pieces of Church of England legislation, called Measures.
-These are:
+As Parochial Church Councils (PCCs) are charities, they are governed by two pieces of Church of England legislation, known as Measures:

 • A new edition of the Rules was produced for 2022 and a paperback version can be purchased from Church House Publishing using this link.